The 0–100 match score

 Contract characteristics

-Is this particular contract favourable to pursue?
-Assessed against competition structure (open market vs set-aside vs sole source), contract type (fixed price, T&M (time-and-materials), IDIQ — open-ended contract vehicle, framework), geographic delivery requirements, past performance criteria, and submission complexity relative to contract value.
-A well-structured contract with low barriers and clear evaluation criteria scores higher than a technically matching contract with requirements your team would struggle to satisfy — regardless of capability or eligibility alignment.
+Is this particular contract favourable to pursue on its own merits?
+Assessed against competition structure (open market vs set-aside vs sole source), contract type (fixed price, T&M (time-and-materials), IDIQ — open-ended contract vehicle, framework), geographic delivery requirements, and submission complexity relative to contract value.
+A well-structured contract with clear evaluation criteria scores higher than a technically matching contract whose terms or submission burden are unfavourable — independent of your win history (which is scored separately in Dimension 05).

 ↑ Filters low-ROI bid opportunities